-Keeping pace with industry challenges and regulatory changes by focusing on a holistic endpoint protection solution.
+Keep pace with industry challenges and regulatory changes by focusing on a holistic endpoint protection solution.

 For banks and corporations, this means higher levels of and more sophisticated attempts at payment fraud and extortion, which can lead to adverse publicity.
 Organisations will also see variations of current crimes from risks yet to be created by technology advances.

 Regulation and more standardised attempts to combat cyber threats are also likely to increase as policymakers better understand and acknowledge the problem and its potential effect on people, businesses and economies.
 For example, just in the past couple years we’ve seen major changes in laws to regulate cybersecurity:

 - In December 2016, the U.S. Cybersecurity Act of 2015 became a law and the EU agreed on cybersecurity rules in the Network and Information Security (NIS) Directive.

 - The General Data Protection Regulation (GDPR) will repeal the 1995 Directive 95/46/EC in 2018.

 - The Payment Services Directive II (PSD2) will be EU law in March 2018, which mandates additional endpoint security controls.